-Jay Backstrom serves as EVP, Head of Research & Development at Acceleron, a role that he has held since December 2019.
-Prior to that, he spent 10 years at Celgene where he latterly served as Chief Medical Officer and Head of Regulatory Affairs with a focus in hematology/oncology.
+Jay Backstrom serves as President and CEO of Scholar Rock, a role he has held since October 2022.
+Prior to that, he Served as EVP, Head of Research & Development at Acceleron.
+Earlier in his career he spent 10 years at Celgene where he latterly served as Chief Medical Officer and Head of Regulatory Affairs with a focus in hematology/ oncology.
 Prior to Celgene, he served as Vice President, Global Medical Affairs and Safety at Pharmion.

 Dr. Backstrom began his career in industry in 1990 at Marion Merrell Dow and continued as part of its successor companies including Hoechst Marion Roussel, where he held positions in Clinical Research and Global Drug Surveillance and Pharmacoepidemiology.

 He also spent nearly three years at Quintiles in Medical and Scientific Services, including Therapeutic Head, Cardiovascular, Respiratory and Critical Care, where he oversaw extensive clinical work across a variety of cardiovascular and pulmonary diseases.

 Prior to his move to industry, Dr. Backstrom served as staff physician and Medical Director of the Samuel U. Rodgers Community Health Center in Kansas City, Missouri.

 Dr. Backstrom holds an M.D. from Temple University School of Medicine and received post-graduate training in Internal Medicine at Temple University Hospital.
 He also earned a Master’s in Public Health from Saint Louis University School of Public Health.